ACRUX-Hospital/Acrux-Express/README.md

 # Acrux-Express
-> ACRUX-Hospital:
+# ACRUX-Hospital:
- it is a Amobile app help Doctors ,Patients and normal people to communicate easier with  each other.
+ it is a mobile app that helps Doctors, Patients, and normal people to communicate easier with each other.
 ## Main User Stories:
  - can have an account in our website (doctor,patient,normal user)
  - patinet can book an appointment with doctor